The History of Concrete

 Bringing Us to the Present

 With the earliest uses of cement and concrete came an evolution of the products.
 We developed plenty of ways to change the substances to work better for us, impacting the history of concrete construction over time.

 How Has Concrete Changed Over the Years?

 Over the years, concrete turned into a more efficient material.
 We went from using natural substances that resembled cement to enhancing natural materials with man-made processes.
 As technology advanced, so did our methods of producing concrete and cement.

-In the late 1800s, individuals in Germany, France and the U.S. were simultaneously developing steel-reinforced concrete.
+In the late 1800s, individuals in Germany, France and the United States were simultaneously developing steel-reinforced concrete.
 At the time, it was used for industrial builds, but it would go on to play a role in residential buildings and other structures.

-The Portland cement that Joseph Aspdin created isn’t exactly the same as what we produce today.
+The Portland cement Joseph Aspdin created wasn’t exactly the same as what we produce today.
 While Aspdin didn’t include specific ratios or temperatures for making his Portland cement, we know that he couldn’t have achieved the high temperatures we do today to heat substances.

 Even before we developed a formula for Portland cement, builders were using concrete in projects all over the world once again.
 In the early 1900s, concrete regained public acceptance as a building material, with these types of structures going up: